awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 ## Custom Resources<a name="cfn_layer_custom"></a>

 If the feature isn't available through AWS CloudFormation, but only through a direct API call, the only solution is to write an AWS CloudFormation Custom Resource to make the API call you need\.
-Don’t worry, the AWS CDK makes it easier to write these, and wrap them up into a regular construct interface, so from another user’s perspective the feature feels native\.
+Don't worry, the AWS CDK makes it easier to write these, and wrap them up into a regular construct interface, so from another user's perspective the feature feels native\.

-Building a custom resource involves writing a Lambda function that responds to a resource’s CREATE, UPDATE and DELETE lifecycle events\.
+Building a custom resource involves writing a Lambda function that responds to a resource's CREATE, UPDATE and DELETE lifecycle events\.
 If your custom resource needs to make only a single API call, consider using the [AwsCustomResource](https://github.com/awslabs/aws-cdk/tree/master/packages/%40aws-cdk/custom-resources)\.
 This makes it possible to perform arbitrary SDK calls during an AWS CloudFormation deployment\.
 Otherwise, you should write your own Lambda function to perform the work you need to get done\.

 The subject is too broad to completely cover here, but the following links should get you started:
 + [Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html)